Create matrix visualizations in Power BI

 To apply conditional formatting, select the matrix visual and open the Format pane.
-Expand the Conditional formatting card and for Background color, Font color, or Data bars, turn the slider to On.
-Turning on one of these options displays a link for Advanced controls, which lets you customize the colors and values for the color formatting.
+Expand the Cell elements card and for Background color, Font color, or Data bars, turn the slider to On.
+Turning on one of these options makes its definitions icon available.
+When you select that icon, you can customize the colors and values for the color formatting.

-Select Advanced controls to display a dialog, which lets you make adjustments.
+Select a definitions icon to display a dialog that you can use to make adjustments.
 This example shows the dialog for Data bars.

 A ragged hierarchy has levels with no data.
 A good example is a company employee matrix.
 A company has many levels, from CEO on down.
 The CEO is the highest level in the hierarchy and reports to no other employees.
 Any other company employee, on the other hand, may report to a chain of managers who report to a vice-president who reports to the CEO.
 Depending on their level in the hierarchy and the way their department is organized, employees may have data for one, two, five, or ten levels in the hierarchy.
 And, for any given employee, there may be no data for particular hierarchy levels.

 There is currently no way to hide blank rows or identical parent and child values.
 And you can’t control which levels of the hierarchy can and can’t be expanded.
 However, there are a few steps you can take to make the visual look more appealing.

 Turn off stepped layout.
 In the Format pane, expand the Row headers card.
 Then open the Options section of the card, and set the Stepped layout toggle to Off.
 All the blank values for a hierarchy level will now display in the same row.

 Turn off subtotals for the matrix rows and columns.
 In the Format pane, set the Row subtotals slider and the Column subtotals slider to Off.